Learning in Mean Field Games: A Survey: Introduction

 \subsection{Learning}

-\paragraph{Two notions of learning. } The second question we need to answer before diving more into the survey is what learning means in our context.
+\paragraph{Two notions of learning. } As this survey lies at the intersection of several scientific fields and communities, the second question that we need to address before diving more deeply into the topic of interest is what learning means in our context.
 There are mainly two interpretations of learning.
 The first one comes from game theory and economics and, according to \cite{fudenberglevine1998theory}, refers to \emph{“The theory of learning in games [\dots] examines how, which, and what kind of equilibrium might arise as a consequence of along-run non equilibrium process of learning, adaptation, and/or imitation.”} From this point of view, the main focus is on how the players iteratively adjust their behavior until convergence to an equilibrium.
-The second interpretation of learning is mainly used in Machine Learning and in Reinforcement Learning.
+The second interpretation of learning is mainly used in Machine Learning and in Reinforcement Learning (RL).
 As \cite{mitchell1997machine} puts it, \emph{"a computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E.”} In this concept, the concept of learning is very related to the idea of improving one's performance by using data or samples.
 In this survey, we are interested in delineating these two notions of learning while explaining how they can be combined.

 \paragraph{Learning in games. }